Talibshaib/fbclone/README.md

-# This is my FAcebook clone local repo..
+# This is my FAcebook login page clone local repo..